thunlp/PELT/README.md

+# PELT
-Official code and data of the ACL 2022 paper "A Simple but Effective Pluggable Entity Lookup Table for Pre-trained Language Models".
+Code and data of the ACL 2022 paper "A Simple but Effective Pluggable Entity Lookup Table for Pre-trained Language Models".

 ## Requiremnt